genintho/test/README.md

 # test
-A test repo for scripts
+A test repo for scripts interacting with github